flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/failures.md

 ## Failure Generator

-These optionss are found on the "Failure Generators" tab on the Failure page.
+These options are found on the "Failure Generators" tab on the Failure page.

 !!! info ""
     Please ensure that you are on the correct tab to trigger set up the correct generator.